 The Great American Eclipse of 2017 was one of the most anticipated events of the summer.
 It was the first solar eclipse since 1918 to perfectly line up across the country, coast to coast, so it’s no surprise that people went crazy trying to get the best view of this big moment.

 Making its way from Oregon to South Carolina, the total eclipse lasted about 90 minutes.
-The stellar phenomenon transformed day into night for a few incredible minutes and I can say from personal experience that it was an unforgettable sight for those lucky enough to see it.
+The stellar phenomenon transformed day into night for a few incredible minutes and I can say from personal experience that it was an unforgettable sight to see.

-Located on the scenic Deschutes River, it’s also widely-known for its unparalleled, scenic terrain and outdoors sports like fishing, hiking, white-water rafting and mountain biking.
+Located on the scenic Deschutes River, it’s also widely known for its unparalleled, scenic terrain and outdoor sports like fishing, hiking, white-water rafting and mountain biking.
 While there I hiked up the Newberry National Volcanic Monument, explored the base of the Big Obsidian Flow which is home to over 170 million cubic yards of glassy obsidian and pumice, admired Paulina Falls and camped underneath the stars in anticipation of the eclipse in the Deschutes National Forest.

 The views were spectacular!
 One of my favorites was of Mount Jefferson, a stratovolcano in the Cascade Volcanic Arc, during the sunrise.
 It turned a lovely shade of pink!

 I wanted to share with you guys my experience tracking down The Great American Eclipse of 2017.
 Who else was able to view it?